BMR Calculator

 About the Developer & Methodology

 Hi, I'm Saim S., an independent developer dedicated to building fast, evidence-based, and privacy-first tools.
-This BMR calculator relies on the clinically validated Mifflin-St Jeor equation to provide scientifically sound caloric estimates.
+This baseline energy calculator relies on the clinically validated Mifflin-St Jeor equation to provide scientifically sound caloric estimates.

 Data Privacy: All calculations happen securely in your browser.
 No personal health metrics or data are ever saved, tracked, or transmitted to our servers.